 UTM parameters also make it easy to see what’s working and what isn’t.
 First, through the “medium” tag, you can see what types of content your audience prefers.
 And, secondly, you can easily report on your marketing campaigns.
 This will help you assess on which ones should be run again, and which ones you should rethink.

 Expert tips for using UTM parameters

 You’re feeling confident in your tagging abilities, and are ready to get that campaign running.
 But, wait...first check out these best practices to make sure you’re getting the most out of your UTM efforts.

 You get what you put in with UTM parameters.
 If you share something on LinkedIn with the tag, “social-media” as the source, you’ll defeat the purpose of your efforts.
-A vague tag like this won't let you track and report on your efforts within LinkedIn, but will consider it as social media as a whole.
+A vague tag like this won't let you track and report on your efforts within LinkedIn, but will roll it into any other platforms like Facebook or Twitter.

 2. Keep tags all lowercase and stay away from spaces